-The Cybersecurity and Infrastructure Security Agency's (CISA) Emergency Communications Division (ECD) collaborates with the public and private sectors to ensure the public safety and national security and emergency preparedness (NS/EP) communications community has access to priority telecommunications and restoration services to communicate under all circumstances.
-ECD manages the Government Emergency Telecommunications Service (GETS), Wireless Priority Services (WPS), Telecommunications Service Priority (TSP), and Next Generation Network Priority Service (NGN-PS) programs.
-ECD works to ensure that all DHS programs continue to support NS/EP communications and that the directives and policies governing these programs are followed.
+The Cybersecurity and Infrastructure Security Agency (CISA) collaborates with the public and private sectors to ensure the public safety and national security and emergency preparedness (NS/EP) communications community has access to priority telecommunications and restoration services to communicate under all circumstances.
+CISA manages the Government Emergency Telecommunications Service (GETS), Wireless Priority Services (WPS), Telecommunications Service Priority (TSP), and Next Generation Network Priority Service (NGN-PS) programs.
+CISA works to ensure that all CISA programs continue to support NS/EP communications and that the directives and policies governing these programs are followed.

 TSP is a program that authorizes NS/EP organizations to receive priority repair and installation of vital voice and data circuits or other telecommunications services.
 TSP enables telecommunications carriers to prioritize the restoration, recovery and reconstitution of critical circuits and voice capabilities in the event of a disaster.
 For more information about TSP, visit the TSP program page.

 Next Generation Network Priority Services (NGN-PS) is a CISA acquisition program that will enable users to have priority voice, data, and video communications as the communications networks evolve.
 CISA is leading the development of priority services for voice over Internet Protocol (VoIP) based networks and will continue planning for data and video priority during future budget years.